 By Katie B. Goode

 (Ed.
 Note: This is the first of an ongoing series about the adventures of “Mildred and Suzette.”
-The author is an award-winning script writer and a newcomer to our pages.
+The author is an award-winning Hollywood screenwriter and a newcomer to our pages.
 Welcome, Katie!)

 Out of respect for their adopted country, and in order to support the local economy, Mildred and Suzette, friends since the Beatles stormed the U.S., were just finishing their second margarita and commiserating over their inevitable physical decline.